 Illinois State Keirin Championships – It’ll be an exciting night for the Sprinters on Thursday with the Illinois State Championship keirin event.
 This is an event where the riders are brought up to speed following a motorcycle and with a lap and a half remaining, the motor pulls off and the race to the line begins.
 For more information, click here.

-WoMo Ride – This month’s women’s ride is being led by the Psimet Women’s team.
-The group will depart from Wicker Park (1501 N Damen) at 7:30am, with a pickup at Pratt and Ridge at 8am.
-The group will head north to Highland Park with an option to head back or continue on for a few more miles.
-For ride details, click here.
+WoMo Ride – This month’s ride will be led by the ladies on the BFF Racing team.
+The ride will depart from the Rapha Clubhouse at 7:30am and make a stop at Pratt and Ridge at 8am.
+The no-drop ride will head north to Highland Park.
+On the way home, there may be a more spirited pace option.
+For more information, click here.

 Project Echelon Omnium – Road season continues with this triple event weekend.
 The two day event includes a time trial, circuit race and criterium.
 You can go for the overall omnium or race each event individually.
 For more information, click here.

 Illinois State Time Trial – It’s the perfect course for speed in this race of truths.
 Located in Tolano, just south of Champaign, this course is flat and the pavement is smooth with only one real turn.
 For more information, click here.

 Little Apple 100 – It’s a new gravel race and it’s close to home.
 Head south to Manhattan for this gravel-fest.
 You can choose from either a 50K or 100K.
 For more information, click here.